Romain-Guillot/JSON-Portfolio-Generator/README.md

 # JSON Portfolio Generator

-**JSON Portfolio Generator** is a project to generate a portfolio that contains the following elements :
+**JSON Portfolio Generator** is a project to generate a portfolio from a JSON file.
+The generated portfolio contains the following elements :

 - an homepage with your photo and description
 - a resume